vishalcloudyuga/dcos-docs/1.9/overview/architecture/node-types.md

 ### Public Agent Nodes

-A public agent node is an agent node that is on a network with have ingress access from outside of the cluster via the cluster’s [infrastructure networking](/docs/1.9/overview/concepts/#infrastructure-network).
+A public agent node is an agent node that is on a network that allows ingress from outside of the cluster via the cluster’s [infrastructure networking](/docs/1.9/overview/concepts/#infrastructure-network).

 The resources on private agent nodes are, by default, configured to only be allocated to tasks that specify the `slave_public` role.
 The Mesos agents on private agent nodes also have the `public_ip:true` agent attribute to assist in their discovery.